September 18, 2022

 This isn’t right…

 The Camino split again from this mountain rest area, with the main route staying inland a bit, while a more scenic alternate (the Flysch Route) hugged the coast into the next town of Deba.
-Usually I’d take the prettier coastal option, but that’s where the majority of pilgrims and day hikers were heading this Sunday morning.
+I’d typically take the prettier coastal option, but that’s where the majority of pilgrims and day hikers were heading this Sunday morning.
 And if I’m being honest, I could really use a respite from the weekend crowds around me today.
-So I choose the hillier, but quieter inland path instead.
+So I chose the hillier, but quieter, inland path instead.

-This route was pleasant at first, but later filled with a number of hills that were so steeply cut that my calves were on fire with the lactic acid burning in my muscles.
+This route was pleasant at first.
+But it eventually became filled with some hills, with a trail so steeply cut that it left my calves on fire and lactic acid burning in my muscles.

 Walking through the hills instead of next to the ocean.